gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    the tickets can be used for resumption as long as they are valid, which is up to seven days.
 The nodes in a resumed connection have the same roles (client or server) as in the connection where the ticket was issued.
-In DTLS/SCTP, there are no significant performance benefits with resumption and an implementation can chose to never issue any tickets.
+Resumption can have significant latency benefits for quickly restarting a broken DTLS/SCTP association.
 If tickets and resumption are used it is enough to issue a single ticket per connection.

 ## Privacy Considerations